-The Apostle Paul was in his third journey as a missionary, and he was in Ephesus when he wrote this letter for the church in Corinth.
+The Apostle Paul was on his third journey as a missionary, and he was in Ephesus when he wrote this letter for the church in Corinth.
 Scholars suggest that this is dated somewhere in the range of AD 53 to 57.
-The disturbing news of rivalry, jealousy, and immoral behaviors propelled him to write this epistle to them.
+The disturbing news of rivalry, jealousy and immoral behaviors propelled him to write this epistle to them.

 How to Pray 1 Corinthians 13